 Multi-Unit Dwelling Smoking Ban in BC

-**Preface (in case you don't read the entire text, but please do or at least the last paragraph as well!): after signing online, contact us at firstname.lastname@example.org (not gmail!) if you are willing to sign the paper-based petition so that we are able to connect with you when we are ready.
+**Preface (in case you don't read the entire text, but please do or at least the last paragraph as well!): after signing online, please go to airweshare.ca/raise-your-voice to download a copy of the paper-based formal petition that we can submit to the BC Legislature.
 Please also let us know if you have other ways you are interested/willing to help this campaign!
 And check back regularly as there are frequent updates on how things are going.**

 We bought a condo in Langley in 2016 and have been dealing with second hand smoke coming into our unit through the walls/fixtures on a near-daily basis for over 2 years.
 It has been a significant concern for us since we discovered the issue on our move in day, but since getting pregnant and now having a 3 month old baby in our home, we aren't willing to be silent and take it anymore.
 We have decided instead to take action to get laws in place to secure our daughter's health!